sbryngelson/academic-website-template/_pages/software.md

 <b>Developers:</b>
 <i>S. H. Bryngelson, H. Zhao, A. Isfahani, J. B. Freund</i>

-RBC3D simulates flowing elastic capsules and cells in parallel.
+RBC3D is a flow solver for soft capsules and cells.
-The boundary integral form of the Stokes equations is solved using spectral methods, ensuring efficient simulations.
+It solves the boundary integral form of the Stokes equations via an algorithm well-tailored for cell-scale simulations:
+* Spectrally-accurate spherical harmonics represent the deforming surfaces
+* Close-contact interactions treated via a modified quadrature approximation of the Green's functions
+* A short-range electrostatic-like repulsion ensures that neighboring cells do not intersect
-No-slip boundary conditions (for, e.g., model vessel walls) are imposed via a weak-formulation of the velocity-force equations.
+* No-slip boundaries (e.g., vessel walls) imposed via a weak-formulation of the velocity-force equations

-The quadrature is switched to a near-singular formulation when boundaries are close, avoiding the singularity of the associated Green's functions.
-A short-range repulsion force, of similar character to electrostatic repulsion present in actual cells, ensures that neighboring objects do not intersect.
+These features ensure that RBC3D simulations are efficient.
+Parallel communication (MPI) enables large simulations.
+For example, many cells to be simulated simultaneously in a model vascular network.
 </div>